guidewire-oss/sawchain/docs/api-reference.md

 - When dealing with typed objects, the client scheme will be used for internal conversions.

 - Templates will be sanitized before use, including de\-indenting \(removing any common leading whitespace prefix from non\-empty lines\) and pruning empty documents.

+- Multi\-document templates use "match any document" semantics: the matcher succeeds if the object matches at least one of the documents in the template.

 - Because Chainsaw performs partial/subset matching on resource fields \(expected fields must exist, extras are allowed\), template expectations only have to include fields of interest, not necessarily complete resource definitions.